-Tomáš Cirhan is a PhD candidate at the Institute of Political Science.
+Tomáš Cirhan is an External Researcher at the Institute of Political Science.